radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 template: cover

-# What's in a Single Page App?
+# Anatomy of an MVC Application

 ---